ZBT-Tools/HT-PEM-Stack-Model/README.md

 Modeling HT-PEMFC-Stacks based on Python

-The main file is HT-PEMFC-Stack, while matrix_database and saturation_pressure_vapour are imports.
+The runfile is simulation.py, inputs can be changed in input_parameter.py